eshajulka/BC-COMS-1016.github.io/final-project.md

 Next, you will write python code to implement your predictive model.
-You will also write code to evaluate your model fit, and, if possible, performance It is important to use appropriate diagnostic tools and measurements For example, if you are using linear regression, you can plot a scatter plot or residual plot to show whether there is truly a linear relationship in the data
+You will also write code to evaluate your model fit, and, if possible, performance.
+It is important to use appropriate diagnostic tools and measurements.
+For example, if you are using linear regression, you can plot a scatter plot or residual plot to show whether there is truly a linear relationship in the data.

 Finally, you will interpret your results.
 Here, make sure to discuss whether your model fit the data well.
 Also discuss if we can use the model to predict the outcome of new data points, and if not, what changes should be made to the data to get a working model.